“I can give myself to her

 Tekkan was also a poet, and while his wife became more and more successful his career stayed mostly in the same place.
 He would support his wife in her work, but it was clear in his work he felt upset by the situation.

 Akiko was the breadwinner of the family.
 When they had two children, she cared deeply for them and she often discussed the feminist politics around motherhood in her work.
 Her writing became more political over time, endorsing pacifism, feminism, and sex positivity.
 She would write about the lives and sexuality of women society tended to try and forget: mothers, sex workers, and lesbians.
-It is because of this that her work has become very important to the lesbian community, many of her poems used in queer art.
+It is because of this that her work has become very important to the lesbian community, and many of her poems are used in queer art.

 She would go on to found a school for girls, becoming the school's chief lecturer and its first dean, before dying at the age of 63 in 1942.